It’s set to be one of the tightest Championship seasons for a while.

 The squad looks a little thin though – having 17-year-old Ryan Sessegnon as their only recognised left-back would be a brave move, especially as, although he’s impressed, he has looked better on the wing.

-Up front they also look a bit light too, with only Aboubakar Kamara and Cauley Woodrow up front, although perhaps, as they showed last season, a striker isn’t necessary when they’ve got arguably the best midfield in the league in Cairney, Stefan Johansen and Kevin McDonald.
+Up front they also look a bit light too, with only Aboubakar Kamara and Cauley Woodrow up front, although perhaps, as they showed last season, a striker isn’t necessary when they’ve got arguably the best midfield in the league in Cairney, Kevin McDonald.

 It’s been two seasons of play-off heartache for Sheffield Wednesday now and they’ll be hoping to make it third time lucky this year.